pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ## Requests and Tasks

-Many Automation operations have two distinct stages - the **Request** and the **Task**.
+User-initiated Automation operations have two distinct stages - the **Request** and the **Task**.
 There are corresponding request and task objects representing these stages, each holding information relevant to the operation.

 |   Operation          |   Request Object   |   Task Object   |
 |:--------------------:|:------------------:|:---------------:|